ebowman/api-first-hand/README.md

 # Play Routes Integration

 As a Play application developer, you are used to defining your endpoints in the `conf/routes` file.
-Not so with the Play-Swagger plugin!
+Not so with the Api-First-Hand plugin!
 Swagger API specifications already define endpoints as `path` definitions, as seen in the example above.
 So why do the work twice, right?
-Instead, the Play-Swagger plugin requires you to link your API definition in the routes file ones—making all Swagger API-defined endpoints available as children of one single path context location, and generating Play route definitions from them (as shown below):
+Instead, the Api-First-Hand plugin requires you to link your API definition in the routes file ones—making all Swagger API-defined endpoints available as children of one single path context location, and generating Play route definitions from them (as shown below):